 Heading outside is one fast way to alleviate stress.
 Natural light has been shown to improve mood, reduce mortality in cancer patients, and reduce the length of hospital stays for cardiac patients.
 It may even help those dealing with pain, according to researchers at the University of Pittsburgh.
 In the study, spinal patients who spent time in the sunshine took 22 percent less pain medication per hour.
-Many natural smells that you encounter outdoors have been linked with lowering stress levels, too.
-Some of the scents include lavender, rose, and possibly pine.

 They leave work at work.

 Between 26 and 40 percent of workers feel their job is too stressful, according to the CDC.
 And working extra long hours, whether in the office or after you’ve left, is one reason why.
 We need time after work to disconnect in order to mentally recharge for the next day, according to one study published in the Journal of Occupational Health Psychology.
 So try to create a definite line between work time and personal time to cut back on worrying about your job.

 Although many Americans receive paid time off through work—and 96 percent of people recognize its importance—only 41 percent of workers plan to use all of their vacation days.
 But taking time off helps us de-stress—and that has long-term health implications.
 Women who only took one vacation every six years or less were nearly eight times more likely to suffer a heart attack or develop heart disease than those who took at least two vacations every year, The New York Times reports.

 They read for fun.

 There’s a reason snuggling up with a good read sounds so appealing after a rough day.
 Just six minutes of reading can reduce stress by as much as 68 percent, according to one study by the University of Sussex.
 Who knew that a dose of Gillian Flynn may be better than a gin martini?